-Rotator cuff tears, frozen shoulder and impingement are all very common and well known conditions that may produce dysfunction at the shoulder.
-Less common but still potentially problematic and therefore another important consideration when determining the source of shoulder pain is the Acromion clavicular (Ac) joint.
+Rotator cuff tears, frozen shoulder and impingement are all very common and well-known conditions that may produce dysfunction at the shoulder.
+Less common but still potentially problematic and therefore; another important consideration when determining the source of shoulder pain is the Acromion clavicular (Ac) joint dysfunction.

 Dislocation and sprain